Skip to content

 Vowels in Turkish and Their Pronunciation

-Turkish vowels are divided into front and back vowels, which are important for vowel harmony (a grammar rule affecting suffixes).
+Turkish vowels are divided into front and back vowels.

 LetterPronunciationExampleEnglish Sound